SketchUp Plans & Elevations Ready For Layout with FlexTools’ New Features

 The new attributes for Generate Report: dyc:Code, dyc:Type & dyc:Size + Quantity.

-Sketchup Generate Report Output
+Sketchup Generate Report Output ready for download

 Many Improvements